 The OpenPGP application uses three local passwords for user authentication, called Card Holder Verification (CHV1 and CHV2 with 6 characters minimum, CHV3 with 8 characters minimum).
 The format of the CHVs is UTF-8 (case sensitive), the maximum length supported by the card for each CHV is declared in the 'CHV maximum length' DO.
 Only the relevant bytes are used in the CHV commands, no fillers or paddings are added.
 The storage of the CHVs is dependent on the current OS.
 Global CHVs may be used but mapped to the application as local.
-CHV1 is used as access condition for the command PSO:CDS, CHV2 is used for PSO:DEC and INT-AUT.
-The OpenPGP application uses CHV3 as resetting code for the RESET RETRY COUNTER command and as access condition for PUT DATA and GENERATE KEY PAIR.
+CHV1 is used as access condition for the command PSO:CDS, CHV2 is used for PSO:DEC, INT-AUT, GET DATA and PUT DATA.
+The OpenPGP application uses CHV3 as resetting code for the RESET RETRY COUNTER command and as access condition for PUT DATA and GENERATE ASYMMETRIC KEY PAIR (generation of keys).
 All CHVs use an error counter with an initial value of 3.
 This error counter is readable with GET DATA.
 After correctly verifying the CHV, the access status of the corresponding CHV remains valid up to a Reset of the card, a SELECT FILE to a different DF or an internal resetting by specific commands.